ameerahrazali/global-youtube-statistics/README.md

 ## Key Insights

-- Entertainment and Music are the leading content categories by subscriber and view counts
+- **Entertainment and Music** are the leading content categories by subscriber and view counts
-- Upload volume alone does not predict higher subscriber numbers—content type and audience targeting matter more
+- **Upload volume alone does not predict higher subscriber numbers**—content type and audience targeting matter more
-- Countries like the United States and India dominate in number of top channels, while others such as South Korea show high engagement per channel
+- **Countries like the United States and India dominate** in number of top channels, while others such as **South Korea show high engagement per channel**
-- There is statistically significant evidence of subscriber count differences across content categories
+- There is **statistically significant evidence of subscriber count differences** across content categories

 ---